OwenCalvin/Book/README.md

 npm run pages create

 # create multiple new pages
+# example: npm run pages create 3
 npm run pages create n
-for example: npm run pages create 3

 # do it if you delete or rename pages
 npm run pages compile